 With the glove box out of the way you get a nice view of the heater case and blower motor.
 There’s a small cover marked with the word filter.
 This slides to the right and allows the replacement of the air filter element inside.
 Replacing a cabin air filter in most automobiles is a straightforward procedure and not much more difficult than replacing the air filter in your house.
 After replacing the engine air filter and cabin filters on my Nissan I didn’t even have to wash my hands.

-Power Window and Door Lock Repairs
+Power Window and Door Lock Auto Repairs

-I wanted to throw a curveball out on this list of clean auto repairs within the skill set of many DIY mechanics.
+I wanted to throw a curve ball out on this list of clean auto repairs within the skill set of many DIY mechanics.
 The reason I decided to include the power window and door lock repairs in this section is because these systems have straightforward operation and diagnostic procedures.
 They also share a short list of commonly failed components across many makes and models.
 The master switches take the most abuse and are often the source of many of the failures.

 Generally speaking the switches and the actuators on both the power door locks and power windows are what fail in 90 percent of the systems that malfunction.
 Before we get into diagnosis let’s talk about getting the door panel off your specific model to perform some initial diagnosis.
 This can be the hardest step in the entire process as each door panel has blind retainers and little tricks to get them off.
 On YouTube you’ll find detailed videos covering the removal of the door panel on almost every car on the planet.

-Most of the power door lock and power window systems work on 12 Volts with two power wires and 1 ground wire.
+Most of the power door lock and power window systems work on 12 Volts.
+They use two power wires and 1 ground wire.
 You can take the connector off the actuator or motor and use an inexpensive 12 V test light to diagnose the problem.
 Using the door lock as an example, there should be a 12 V signal when the button is pushed to unlock and a 12 V lock signal on the other wire.
 If your test light illuminates when you push the lock and unlock buttons you have a failed actuator.
 If you are missing a lock or unlock signal you probably have a failed switch.

 With the door panel removed switch replacements aren’t difficult.
 However the power door lock actuator takes more work on models using factory rivets.
 If you’re lucky you might have to take out a couple of bolts to replace it.
 The power window motor is another story.
 Some models make it difficult for a do-it-yourself newbie to replace the window lift motor.
 On the other hand, some models use a couple of 10 mm bolts to hold the motor in place.

 Again, I ask you to check on YouTube for individual videos covering your model and its service procedures.
-After watching a few different clips you can make an educated decision on whether this repair is within your DIY skill set.
+After watching a few different clips you make an educated decision on whether this repair falls within your DIY skill set.
 If it’s not, you haven’t wasted your time, because now you know what’s wrong with it and you’ll be able to hunt down the best price on parts and labor.